Invasive Lobular Carcinoma (ILC)

 Diagnosing invasive lobular carcinoma involves a combination of procedures and almost always includes:

-Other tests that may be used are:
+Other imaging tests that may be used to detect invasive lobular breast cancer are:

 Staging invasive lobular carcinoma